Python testing

 Linting

-We use the ruff and isort tools to ensure compliance with PEP8 style guide, Django coding style guidelines, and the CFPB Python style guide.
+We also use ruff to ensure compliance with PEP8 style guide, Django coding style guidelines, and the CFPB Python style guide.

 We also use Bandit to find any common security issues in our Python code.

-ruff, isort, and bandit can all be run using the Tox lint environment (this will also run black):
+ruff and bandit can all be run using the Tox lint environment:

 tox -e lint